Skip to main content

-What It Feels Like to Be New in Recovery
+What It Feels Like to Be New in Recovery: The Fireworks Moment

-Supportive community sharing coffee in a recovery setting
+People sharing coffee in a supportive recovery setting, symbolizing connection and hope.

 For years, I sat on the fringes of understanding.
 I heard the words, I saw the coffee being poured, and I watched people hug, but I didn't truly get it.
 I felt like an outsider looking through a thick pane of glass—until the day the fireworks went off.